-Band Members may wear an optional metallic pin consisting of the Pipe Band Emblem (Appendix E) with a red, white and blue shield surrounded by a black belt with gold letters.
+Band Members may wear on certain uniforms as specified in this Manual an optional metallic pin consisting of the USCGPB Emblem (Appendix E) with a red, white and blue shield surrounded by a black belt with gold letters.

 3.H.4.a.
-Manner of Wear - The Pipe Band Pin may be worn in lieu of rank insignia on the Pipe Band Unit Ball Cap (3.C.1.e.) or on appropriate civilian attire.
+Manner of Wear - The Pipe Band Pin may be worn in lieu of rank insignia on the USCGPB Unit Ball Cap (3.C.1.e.) or on appropriate civilian attire.